nplrkn/alsoran/documentation/howto/free5GC-testing.md

 2021-11-28T12:45:16+01:00 [INFO][AMF][NGAP] Listen on 127.0.0.1:38412
 ```

-Run alsoran.
+Run the alsoran GNB-CU.
 It automatically connects to port 38412 on localhost.
 ```
+cd gnbcu
 cargo run
 ```